ElectrifAi/model-aws-ccar-improvement/input-output-description.md

 ## Input Files

 > **Note**: The customer should provide the following formatted data in 2 CSV files.
-The files should then be archived and zipped into a single file e.g. input.tar.gz
+The files should zipped into a single file e.g. input.zip
 - Input: 2 comma separated csv (2 required)
 - Details for each csv file:
     - Loan.csv (required)